asergioscosta/java-exercises/README.md

 5. Navigate to the class you want to execute or modify: `Invoice`, `Employee`, or `Date`.
 6. Make the necessary changes or run the project to test the implemented functionalities.

-Make sure your environment settings are correctly configured.
+Make sure your environment settings are correctly configured

 ## Developers